KDE/digikam-doc/setup_application/database_settings.rst

 .. _mysql_database:

-The **WAL** SQLite mode is a very important option that we recommend to turn on with large databases to optimize transactions and improve performances.
+The **WAL** SQLite mode is a very important option that we recommend you turn on with large databases to optimize transactions and improve performance.

 The MySQL Database
 ------------------